kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/list-pokemon.md

 ## Building a test for this scenario

-Using Tracetest, we can [create a test](../../../web-ui/creating-tests.md) that will execute an API call on `GET /pokemon` and validate two things:
+Using Tracetest, we can [create a test](../../../web-ui/creating-tests.md) that will execute an API call on `GET /pokemon` and validate three properties:
-1. If the API is returning results with HTTP 200 OK
+- The API should return results with HTTP 200 OK
-2. If the database is responding with low latency (< 200ms)
+- The database should respond with low latency (< 200ms)
-3. If the database query uses correctly the query string parameters `take` and `skip`
+- The database query should use the query string parameters `take` and `skip` correctly

 ### Traces